hlatkyd/ampd/README.md

                     are added and multiple files are created.
 Also creates the required directories.
                     Default is [cwd]/ampd.out
+-t --datatype       Option to preset preprocessing defaults specified for a datatpye,
+                    Right now either "resp" or "puls" is accepted, otherwise it is ignored.
+Calling with --lpfilt=x, --hpfilt=x, etc overrides these defaults.
 -a --auxdir         Aux output directory containing all intermediate data.
 Should
                     be used for thorough manual checking only.
 Created in case the option --output-all is set.